-How to AirPlay to Apple TV on iPhone, iPad, and Mac
+Here's how to send video to your Apple TV through AirPlay

 You should also make sure you're running the latest software for your Mac and Apple TV.

-- Click on the AirPlay icon on the right side of your Mac's menubar.
+- Click on the Control Center icon on the right side of your Mac's menubar.

-Click on Apple TV from the dropdown.
-(If you have multiple Apple TV's in the vicinity, choose the one you want to use right now.)
+Click on your Apple TV from the dropdown (if you have multiple Apple TVs in the vicinity, choose the one you want to use right now).

-How to switch AirPlay Mirroring modes on your Mac
+AirPlay to Apple TV: How to switch AirPlay Mirroring modes on your Mac

 AirPlay Mirroring will default to mirroring your HDTV's native resolution on your Mac.
-If you want to change that, it's easy to do.
+However, if you want to change that, it's easy to do.

-- Click on the AirPlay icon on the right side of your Mac's menubar.
+- Click on the Control Center icon on the right side of your Mac's menubar.

-Choose your preferred option:
+Under your active Apple TV, choose your preferred option:

 - Click on Mirror Built-In Display to mirror your Mac's native resolution on your TV.

-- Click on Mirror Apple TV to resize your Mac's resolution to match the resolution of your TV.
+- Click on Mirror Apple TV to resize your Mac's resolution to match your TV's resolution.

 Click on Use as Separate Display to have your Mac extend your desktop and treat your TV as an additional display.

-How to stop AirPlay Mirroring from your Mac
+AirPlay to Apple TV: How to stop AirPlay Mirroring from your Mac

-When you're done and want to return your Apple TV to being an Apple TV, it's easy to shut off.
+When you're done, it's easy to turn AirPlay Mirroring off.

-- Click on the AirPlay icon on the right side of your Mac's menubar.
+- Click on the Control Center icon on the right side of your Mac's menubar.

+Click on your active Apple TV from the dropdown to stop AirPlay Mirroring.

-Or simply click on the Menu button on you Apple TV remote.
+Or click on the Menu button on your Apple TV remote.
 That'll stop AirPlay and return you to the Apple TV interface instantly.